fractal-bootcamp/precourse-materials/computer-science/basics/answers/guillaume.md

 Functions promote code reusability, readability through descriptive naming, testability, and help manage complexity through abstraction.

 What is function scope?
 What is a block scope?
-What is global scope? varaibles created within a function scope are only visible/accessible within that function. block scope is generally what is between curcly brackets, if, switch conditions or for and while loops.
+What is global scope? variables created within a function scope are only visible/accessible within that function. block scope is generally what is between curly brackets, if, switch conditions or for and while loops.

 What is a variable?
 A variable is a named storage location in memory that holds data values which can be accessed and modified during program execution.